• Dental bridges are fixed dental restorations that are attached to adjacent teeth.

 When considering tooth restoration, many patients compare a dental bridge vs. an implant.
 Bridges supported on implants allow for combining the two options.

-Dental bridges supported on dental implants may be an option for patients whose adjacent teeth are not strong enough to hold up the restoration, or are missing many back teeth.
+Dental bridges supported by dental implants may be an option for patients whose adjacent teeth are not strong enough to support the restoration, or who are missing many back teeth.
 Small titanium posts are embedded in the jaw.
 A bridge, usually PFM, is seated on the posts once they have healed.

-The biggest benefit of an implant-supported bridge is that it doesn’t need abutment teeth.
+The most significant benefit of an implant-supported bridge is that it does not need abutment teeth.
 This means that no dentition is damaged during the process.
 The implant also stimulates the bone, preventing resorption.

 On the other hand, this type of bridge requires surgery and is a lot more expensive.
 Nonetheless, if you have several neighboring teeth missing, such an investment can make sense.
-A bridge supported by 2 implants is more cost-efficient than single rods.
+A bridge supported by two implants is more cost-effective than a single-rod bridge.
 It is also more durable than a traditional bridge.

 Dental bridge procedure

-Dental bridges can often be installed in just 2 appointments.
-It all depends on the situation in your mouth and the type of bridge you need.
+Dental bridges can often be installed in just two appointments.
+It depends on the condition of your mouth and the type of bridge you need.

 Initial consultation

-The first step is an exam of your mouth to make sure a bridge is the best option for you.
+The first step is an oral exam to ensure a bridge is the best option for you.
 Your dentist will inspect your teeth and check for signs of decay and gum disease.
 If you do have any such issues, they will be targeted beforehand.
 This visit is likely to include dental X-rays.

 Preparation